 Few people in Brussels have done more to promote the constant escalation of tensions with Russia than Von der Leyen.
 It is her Commission, with input from EU Member governments, that designed the 14 largely self-harming sanction packages against the Russian economy.
 As mentioned earlier, she was also instrumental in setting the direction and tone of the EU’s response — or rather, non-response — to the atrocities committed by Israel in Gaza.
 Put simply, five more years of VdL will mean more war and even less jaw-jaw.

-In its appointment of Estonian Prime Minister Kaja Kallas as the EU’s chief diplomat, the Commission appears to have selected someone even less diplomatic and even more hostile to Russia than Josep “the rest of the world is a jungle” Borrell.
-Kallas infamously said that the ultimate objective of war in Ukraine should be to break Russia up into lots of small countries.
-As tends to happen with many Commission appointments, Kallas is fresh from a scandal at home, this one revolving around her husband’s business ties to Russia — so, yes, more hypocrisy as well.
+This was more than evident from the Commission’s proposed (and yet to be confirmed) appointment of Estonian Prime Minister Kaja Kallas as the EU’s new chief diplomat, who is even less diplomatic and even more hostile to Russia than Josep “the rest of the world is a jungle” Borrell.
+Kallas once infamously described the ultimate objective of war in Ukraine as the break up of Russia into lots of small countries.
+As tends to happen with many Commission appointments, Kallas is fresh from a scandal at home, this time revolving around her husband’s business ties to Russia — so, yes, more hypocrisy as well.

 VdL is also proposing to launch the long-awaited European Defence Union to deal with cross-border threats over the next five years, starting with a “European Air Shield and cyber defence”.
 In a document setting out her programme ahead of the EP vote on Thursday, she said: